 • Do I need my family’s consent to choose adoption?

-No. If you’re 18 or older, you have the legal right to make this decision independently.
-Your family does not have to approve or sign anything.u live.
+No. As the child's legal guardian, you have the legal right to make this decision independently.
+Your family does not have to approve or sign anything.

 • Can I still make an adoption plan if I haven’t told anyone?